 A person is made by the society and society by person.
 Our responsibility begins at home and goes right till the end.
 Providing the backbone and mainstreaming is our responsibility.
 Laws will be of no use if we don’t implement them and change our mindsets.
 The next time the mirror reflects, let it reflect differently!

-– Shivangi Prasad, Partner, POSH at Work and Sukrit Parashar, Student, Rizvi Law College, Mumbai (Views are personal)
+– Shivangi Prasad, Partner, Inclusion at Work and Sukrit Parashar, Student, Rizvi Law College, Mumbai (Views are personal)